 D-204.a: Three-Month Initial Job Search Period

 Boards must ensure that child care during Initial Job Search is limited to one initial three-month job search period (which is implemented as 90 days in the child care case management system) per family within a 12-month period.

-Boards must be aware that when a family is approved for Initial Job Search child care, the eligibility notification must specify that they are approved for a 12-month eligibility period.
+Boards must inform staff members that when a family is approved for Initial Job Search child care, the eligibility notification must specify that they are approved for a 12-month eligibility period.
 This 12-month period comprises an initial three-month job search period, with the remaining nine months contingent upon the parent securing employment and meeting the participation requirements.

+Note: The family’s 12-Month Authorization period begins when the child(ren) begin care.
 Rule Reference: §809.56(c)

 Boards must ensure that eligibility continues for a total of 12 months, inclusive of the initial three-month period, if the family meets the following requirements within or by the end of the initial three months, as follows: